justantvish/chartTestJS/README.md

 - Click on the link in the terminal
 - or use this link [http://localhost:5173/]

-## Project details
+## Project Details

-This project built with React, JavaScript and SCSS.
+- Project built with React, JavaScript and SCSS.
+- API: Coingecko API.
+Fetched with fetch API
+- Chart: Apex Charts

+## Project Structure

+- In src folder:
+    - components folder:
+        - Charts folder with barChart component
+        - RangeInput with filter input component
+        - UI folder with Card and Tooltip components
+    - layouts folder with layout components: Wrapper, Main, Header
+    - utils folder with helper functions
+    - hooks folder with custom hooks: useFetch.js
+    - constants.js file with constants, such as API_URL
+    - assets folder with styles